pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit initialise-local-score-variable >}}

 If the player gets a question right, they get a point.
-We can add code inside the `if`/`else` code we used to tell the player whether they got the question right:
+We already have the `if`/`else` code which tells the player whether they got the question right, so we can add some code here:

 {{< commit award-point-for-correct-answer >}}